Chamonix, jewel of the Alps

 Unusual activities

-Chamonix also offers unique and unusual experiences for the most adventurous:
+Chamonix also offers unique and unusual experiences for the more adventurous:

-- Sled dog rides: Discover the snowy landscapes differently by being guided by a pack of sled dogs.
+- Sled dog ride: Discover the snowy landscapes differently by being guided by a sled dog team.
 An authentic adventure in the heart of nature.

-- Ice climbing: Get initiated to climbing frozen waterfalls under the supervision of high mountain guides.
-An extreme but accessible experience for beginners.
+- Ice climbing: Try ice climbing on frozen waterfalls supervised by high mountain guides.
+An extreme experience but accessible to beginners.

-- Ski joëring: Pulled by a horse, practice skiing in an original and fun way on the snowy slopes of the valley.
+- Ski joëring: Pulled by a horse, practice skiing in an original and playful way on the snow-covered slopes of the valley.

-- Ice swimming: For the braver ones, it is possible to swim in mountain icy lakes, a practice that strengthens body and mind.
+- Ice swimming: For the bravest, it is possible to swim in iced mountain lakes, a practice that strengthens the body and the mind.

-- Ice tunnels of the Mer de Glace: Explore the ice galleries arranged inside the Mer de Glace glacier, an unforgettable experience in the heart of the glacier.
+- Ice tunnels of the Mer de Glace: Explore the ice tunnels inside the Mer de Glace, an unforgettable experience at the heart of the glacier.

-- Tandem Paragliding from the Aiguille du Midi: an unforgettable flight that will let you discover the backside of the Chamonix peaks, and the entire valley seen from above.
+- Tandem paragliding from the Aiguille du Midi: an unforgettable flight which will let you discover the back side of the Chamonix needles, and the entire valley from above.

 School groups

-Families and residents can rely on a complete educational offer in Chamonix with several schools:
+Families and residents can rely on a comprehensive educational offer in Chamonix with several schools:

-- Chamonix Primary School: A public school welcoming children from kindergarten to primary level.
+- Chamonix Primary School: A public school welcoming children from kindergarten to primary.

-- Frison-Roche Middle School: The only middle school in the city, preparing youngsters up to the middle school diploma.
+- Frison-Roche Middle School: The town’s only middle school, preparing young people up to the lower secondary certificate.

 - Roger Frison-Roche High School: Offering general and vocational education, notably oriented towards tourism and mountain professions.

-- Chamonix Montessori School: A private school applying Montessori pedagogy for young children.
+- Chamonix Montessori School: A private school applying the Montessori pedagogy for young children.

 Markets in the city of Chamonix